Space Shuttle News, Space Shuttle Search, and Space Shuttle Links ( Aerospace - Space Shuttle )

 (Aug 18, 2005) The next Space Shuttle flight, STS-121, which was to be of the orbiter Atlantis in September, 2005, is now targeted for March, 2006, and the orbiter Discovery will fly the mission instead of Atlantis.
 Two "Tiger Teams" are investigating fixes for the External Tank foam loss during Discovery's launch on July 26, and NASA says "the teams... are making good progress..." press conference transcript, .pdf

-(Aug 9, 2005) The Space Shuttle Discovery landed at Edwards Air Force Base in California on Tuesday at 5:11am PDT after 14 days in orbit. details - landing on Real Video - photo
+(Aug 9, 2005) The Space Shuttle Discovery landed at Edwards Air Force Base in California on Tuesday at 5:11am PDT after 14 days in orbit. photo

 (Aug 5, 2005) NASA STS-114 mission managers have decided that a 4th spacewalk to remove a "ruffled" thermal blanket will not be needed.
 The TPS blanket is located below the commander's window of the Space Shuttle Discovery.
 The concern was about debris striking the rest of the vehicle should the blanket come loose, not about direct overheating.
 AP story